Death of Starr Faithfull: Investigation

 Faithfull's death was initially investigated as a homicide.
-With new evidence, investigators came to believe that she committed suicide or suffered a fatal accident, caused by her jumping or falling overboard from a ship.
+With new evidence, investigators came to believe that she died by suicide or suffered a fatal accident, caused by her jumping or falling overboard from a ship.
 The Faithfulls insisted her death was a homicide and accused Peters of having her murdered; they revealed their allegations to the media.
-In so doing, the Faithfulls came under suspicion themselves for not cooperating fully with investigators and for having a monetary motive to accuse Peters, whose money they had been living on for years.
+In so doing, the Faithfulls came under suspicion themselves for not cooperating fully with police and for having a monetary motive to accuse Peters, whose money they had been living on for years.
 The case was finally closed with no conclusion being reached as to whether Faithfull's death was a homicide, suicide, or accident.
 Several true crime writers have written books offering their own alternative theories about her death.